Microflow/FC/README.md

 ## City Building.

-In the 190s, John F Kennedy, set a diffiult goal.
+111 In the 190s, John F Kennedy, set a diffiult goal.
 He said we should travel to the moon.
-The vision inspired engineers around the world.
+His vision inspired engineers around the world.

-In 2022, is there a planetary goal?
+222 In 2022, is there a planetary goal?
+Is everyone cooperating towards a shared dream/target/vision.
 I see nothing.

+333 Can we build villages and cities better than the current ones?

-For me, visualizing and building villages, towns and cities of the future is a worthy and exciting goal.
+444 For me, visualizing and building villages, towns and cities of the future is a worthy and exciting goal.

-This is not an empty dream.
+555 This is not an empty dream.
 In summer 2022, I went to two music festivals, in Hualien province, Taiwan.
 There were 2 to 3 thousand people there.
 They had electicity, water, food, music...

-The fact is.
+666 The fact is.
 In 2022, we have many new and exciting equipment which could help us build better cities.

+## Advanced Technology

-I will talk about advanced building materials, new water technology, food preservation, farming.
+777 I will talk about advanced building materials, new water technology, food preservation, farming.

-To build a city you need multiple skill sets. it is a which take extroverts, introverts, marketers, researchers.
+888 To build a city you need multiple skill sets. it is a which take extroverts, introverts, marketers, researchers.

-What is my job?
-I ejoy researching adn setting a braod overview.
+999 What is my job?
+I ejoy researching, and setting a broad overview.
 I also like prototyping.
-I have many deficiencies.

-We could vizualize these skills sets.
+AAA We could vizualize these skills sets.

-If we cannot build these cities yet, we shoul at least let ourselves dream.
+BBB If we cannot build these cities yet, we shoul at least let ourselves dream.
 Because every enterprise starts from a simple dream.

-How can you start an village of the future, when you only have 1000TWD?
+CCC How can you start an village of the future, when you only have 1000TWD?

-Well, you can spend a year acquitring the skill sets.
+DDD Well, you can spend a year acquitring the skill sets.
 Skills are move valuable than money.
 A village of the future, starts from the apartment of the future.
 Im learning to purify water, how to preserve food, how to make fires.

-Look at cool pics.
+EEE Look at cool pics.
 Tell stories.

-If one person can so it, anyone can.
+FFF If one person can so it, anyone can.

-NPrize, citybuilding.,
+GGG NPrize, citybuilding.

-Brownfield.
+HHH Brownfield.

-Only hour per week.
+III Only hour per week.

-the Partment of the Future.
+JJJ The Partment of the Future.

-We call this the rat race.
+KKK We call this the rat race.

-In England, we can take a step back from the rat race.
+LLL In England, we can take a step back from the rat race.

-I am not advocating a world without money.
+MMM I am not advocating a world without money.
 Just a word where we can provide more of our physical basics directly.
 It is already happening.
 I will show you the euqipemtn.
 Show the 5 star equipment, and also how you can build lower budget versions.

-Just listing equipment which could pragmatically help us relax.
+NNN Just listing equipment which could pragmatically help us relax.